MurderFromMars/CyberXero-Toolkit/README.md

 Uses rate-mirrors for optimal mirror selection
 No manual selection needed — just click and all detected mirrorlists are updated

-Third-Party Repository Installation
+## Third-Party Repository Installation
 Added buttons in the Servicing / System Tweaks page to easily add popular Arch repositories:

 Install CachyOS Repos - Adds the CachyOS repositories for performance-optimized packages and kernels Install Chaotic-AUR - Adds the Chaotic-AUR repository for pre-built AUR packages Add XeroLinux Repo - Access to XeroLinux packages without running XeroLinux

-Smart Package Installation
+## Smart Package Installation

 Falcond Gaming Utility - Intelligently checks if packages are available in your configured repos before falling back to AUR Automatically uses pacman for repo packages, AUR helper only when needed.
 Also added the new falcond-gui app.

-Containers & VMs — Fully Rewritten
+## Containers & VMs   Fully Rewritten
 The entire Containers & VMs page has been overhauled to remove dependency on XeroLinux meta-packages and add proper install/uninstall support for every tool.
-No more meta-packages — the original used virtualbox-meta and virt-manager-meta which are XeroLinux-specific and unavailable on other distros.
+No more meta-packages, the original used virtualbox-meta and virt-manager-meta which are XeroLinux-specific and unavailable on other distros.
 Every tool now installs an explicit, documented package list that works on any Arch-based system.
-Uninstall buttons added for every tool — Docker, Podman, VirtualBox, DistroBox, KVM/QEMU, and the iOS iPA Sideloader all have a dedicated uninstall button that properly cleans up services, groups, and packages.
+Uninstall buttons added for every tool, Docker, Podman, VirtualBox, DistroBox, KVM/QEMU, and the iOS iPA Sideloader all have a dedicated uninstall button that properly cleans up services, groups, and packages.
-Smart state tracking — install buttons grey out with a ✓ when a tool is already installed and refresh automatically when you return to the window, so the UI always reflects reality.
+Smart state tracking: install buttons grey out with a ✓ when a tool is already installed and refresh automatically when you return to the window, so the UI always reflects reality.
-VirtualBox — kernel-aware host modules
+VirtualBox: kernel-aware host modules
 The old code just ran virtualbox-meta.
 The new code reads uname -r at install time and selects the right host module:

 -arch kernel → virtualbox-host-modules-arch (prebuilt)